UNCLASSIFIED (U)

 (b) (U) Photos:

 (i) (U) Photo specifications are detailed in the annual DV Bulletin and posted at the Department’s “travel.state.gov‟ website.
 The Department will disqualify entries lacking the required photos or including invalid photos.
-You must review the entry photo when adjudicating the visa application.
-If you determine the entry photo does not meet specifications published in the program year’s DV Bulletin, you should refuse the case under INA 204(a)(1)(I)(iii).
-If you determine that the photo on the entry is not that of the applicant, you should refuse the case under INA 204(a)(1)(I)(iii) and consider whether a refusal under INA 212(a)(6)(C)(i) is also appropriate (see 9 FAM 502.6-4 paragraph f(4)).
+Review the entry photo when adjudicating the visa application.
+If you determine the entry photo does not meet specifications published in the program year’s DV Bulletin, refuse the case under INA 204(a)(1)(I)(iii).
+If you determine that the photo on the entry is not that of the applicant, refuse the case under INA 204(a)(1)(I)(iii) and consider whether a refusal under INA 212(a)(6)(C)(i) is also appropriate (see 9 FAM 502.6-4 paragraph f(4));

 (ii) Unavailable